The Story of Our Project

 The day of our official launch event.
 Despite a layer of snow, over 90 people filled the village hall to hear Carenza Lewis talk about the test pit project.
 After the talk, villagers queued up to register their interest in having a test pit in their garden or to offer to help with the project.
 After registering, those offering test pits placed a flag in our map (see image on 6th April, above) so that we could see the spread of proposed pits through the village.

 Unfortunately, Melbourn Village College were unable to video the event.
 However, the event was captured for us by Tim Gane using our recently purchased HLF-funded video camera.
-The photograph of Carenza (below right) is a still taken from his recording.
+The photograph of Carenza (below below) is a still taken from his recording.

 Melbourn U3A History Group have offered to do some research for us as part of their “shared learning” project.
 We’re really pleased with the response to our project and the opportunity to involve different sectors of the community.